noahehall/theBookOfNoah/0current/hashicorp/vault.md

     - vault returns `token not found` if TTL the token ha expired
 - every non root token has a maxTTL relative to creation timestamp: after which it can no longer be renewed

+##### periodic service tokens

+- periodic service tokens: tokens without a maxTTL and will only be revoked if not renewed within TTL;
+  - can only be created by root/sudo users
+  - the `period` param becomes the tokens renewal period TTL

 #### orphan tokens

 - orphan tokens: tokens without a parent (can only be created by root/sudo)